Anti-Bribery for Sales · Module 2 of 2

 Your Decisions

-1. A line you can use in the bid room.
-"The tickets don\'t go this side of the award. $620 a head, ten days from submission, hits both Travel Act indicators.
-We bridge through a working lunch on the books, with an agenda Karen has signed."
-Names the value, the timing, the threshold, and the route.
+1. A line for the bid room. "$620 a head, ten days from submission, hits both Travel Act indicators.
+We bridge through a working lunch on the books, agenda Karen signed."

 2. Below the threshold is not below the test.
-The Travel Act question is intent and proximity, not whether you cleared a number.
-Pre-clear value plus timing plus recipient role together, not value alone.
+Travel Act is intent and proximity, not a number.
+Pre-clear value plus timing plus recipient role together.

 4. "Granite Industrial will" is not a defense.
-The bar is what your company can stand behind in front of a federal prosecutor, not what the competitor is willing to do.
+The bar is what your company can stand behind in front of a federal prosecutor.

 Key Legal References